microsoft/teams-ai/js/packages/teams-ai/README.md

-# Teams AI SDK
+# Teams AI Library

-Welcome to the Teams AI SDK JavaScript package.
+Welcome to the Teams AI Library JavaScript package.
 See the [Teams AI repo README.md](https://github.com/microsoft/teams-ai), for general information, including updates on dotnet support.

 Requirements:

 -   node v16.x
+-   node v18.x

 ## Getting Started: Migration v.s.
 New Project

 If you're migrating an existing project, switching to add on the Teams AI layer is quick and simple.
-For a more-detailed walkthrough, see the [migration guide](../../../getting-started/js/00.MIGRATION.md).
+For a more-detailed walkthrough, see the [migration guide](https://github.com/microsoft/teams-ai/blob/main/getting-started/js/00.MIGRATION.md).
 The basics are listed below.

 ### Migration